iuliaferoli/azureML_python_webapp_extensions/README.md

     >  pip install -r requirements.txt

 ### 2. Run the code locally & Fill in missing details
-   * The main function is in the `register_data.py` Python script.
+   * The main function is in the [`register_data.py`](https://github.com/iuliaferoli/azureML_python_webapp_extensions/blob/master/app/register_data.py) Python script.
-   * The flask wrapper that uses the same function is in `app_body.py`
+   * The flask wrapper that uses the same function is in [`app_body.py`](https://github.com/iuliaferoli/azureML_python_webapp_extensions/blob/master/app/app_body.py)

-   See `code_logic.md` for detailed code breakdown and how to structure you input and function calls.
+   See [`Runthrough example.md`](https://github.com/iuliaferoli/azureML_python_webapp_extensions/blob/master/Runthrough%20example.md)  for detailed code breakdown and how to structure you input and function calls.

    Besides this input you also need to fill in the names and link to your key vault so that the code can connect to the service principal.
-Those variables need to be inputted in this part of the code in the `register_data.py` code:
+Those variables need to be inputted in this part of the code in the [`register_data.py`](https://github.com/iuliaferoli/azureML_python_webapp_extensions/blob/master/app/register_data.py) code:

    ![Service Principal fill in](https://github.com/iuliaferoli/azureML_python_webapp_extensions/blob/master/images/sp_fill_in.PNG?raw=true)